canada-ca/digital-playbook-guide-numerique/en/overview.md

 - **Implementation guides** provide additional, detailed information on specific sub-topics.

+The Government of Canada Digital Playbook is available under the [Open Government Licence - Canada](http://open.canada.ca/en/open-government-licence-canada), except where otherwise stated.

 ### Government of Canada Digital Standards (draft)

 **Improving government services in the digital age.** Our goal is to provide easily accessible, integrated, and trusted public services to Canadians.
 As a government, we need to move away from monolithic projects with rigid designs that are built in silos with minimal input from the user community.
 These digital standards form the foundation of the Government of Canada's shift to becoming more agile, open, and user-focused.
 It's a journey.